prototypefund/reproducible-website/_docs/jvm.md

 Auditing a Build
 ----------------

+Builds that are publishing a Buildinfo file are expected to be reproducible and the Buildinfo file is expected to contain everything required to rebuild and get the same output: if you find a Buildinfo file that is not sufficient to rebuild or you don't get the same result, please get in contact with the project to help improve reproducibility.

-As explained on top of this page, by default, jars  found in public repositories probably won't be reproducible.
+Without Buildinfo file, as explained on top of this page, by default, jars  found in public repositories probably won't be reproducible.
 But you can try to rebuild them and measure how much they are not reproducible:

 1. download the jar from a public repository,
 2. determine which major version of JDK was used to produce it: usually, the full Java version is found in `META-INF/MANIFEST.MF` by running `unzip -p xxx.jar META-INF/MANIFEST.MF`